Bing's first commercial recording, "I've Got the Girl," 1926. Uncredited, he and singing partner Al Rinker provided the vocal chorus.

 "I'm An Old Cowhand" was songwriter Johnny Mercer's first big hit, thanks to Bing's recording and the song's inclusion in the Crosby vehicle Rhythm On the Range, 1936.

-By 1937 Bing had long been the world's top radio and recording artist, easily rating his own picture label for his recording of "Smarty" on English Brunswick.
+By 1937 Bing had long been the world's top radio and recording artist, easily rating his own picture label for his recordings of "The Moon Got in My Eyes" and "Smarty" on English Brunswick.

-Bing's 1937 recording of "Blue Hawaii" on English Brunswick.
+Bing's 1937 records of "Blue Hawaii" and "Sweet Is the Word for You" on English Brunswick.

 The #1 selling recording of all time.